ebtc-protocol/ebtc/packages/contracts/test-report.md

     ✓ redeemCollateral(): a redemption that closes a cdp leaves the cdp's ETH surplus (collateral - ETH drawn) available for the cdp owner to claim (5373ms)
     ✓ redeemCollateral(): a redemption that closes a cdp leaves the cdp's ETH surplus (collateral - ETH drawn) available for the cdp owner after re-opening cdp (2154ms)
-    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingEBTCDebtReward(): Returns 0 if there is no pending EBTCDebt reward (618ms) ✓ getPendingETHReward(): Returns 0 if there is no pending ETH reward (620ms) ✓ computeICR(): Returns 0 if cdp's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for ETH:USD = 100, coll = 1 ETH, debt = 100 EBTC
+    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingRedistributedDebt(): Returns 0 if there is no pending EBTCDebt reward (618ms) ✓ getPendingETHReward(): Returns 0 if there is no pending ETH reward (620ms) ✓ computeICR(): Returns 0 if cdp's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for ETH:USD = 100, coll = 1 ETH, debt = 100 EBTC